 A 401(k) plan may permit distributions to be made on account of a hardship.
 With respect to the distribution of elective deferrals, a hardship is defined as an immediate and heavy financial need, and the distribution must be necessary to satisfy the financial need.
 If the plan permits, certain employer matching contributions and employer discretionary contributions may also be distributed on account of a hardship, although the standard for a distribution may be different.
-Qualified matching contributions (QMACs), qualified nonelective matching contributions (QNECs), and income earned on elective deferrals may not be distributed on account of a hardship.
+Generally, for plan years beginning prior to 2019, qualified matching contributions (QMACs), qualified nonelective matching contributions (QNECs), and income earned on elective deferrals may not be distributed on account of a hardship.

 IRC Section and Treasury Regulations